-Two literature-loving students chose Western University on a whim.
-Not knowing much about their programs, they jumped head first into the English and Creative Writing program at Western University.
+Two literature-loving students chose Western University on a whim and jumped head first into English and Creative Writing.
 After having a few classes in common, they ended up working together as Editorial Assistants at the Canadian Poetry Press.
 Coming face to face for the first time, they were able to introduce themselves to one another.
 These students were myself and Sydney Brooman.

 Brooman is this year’s Writer-in-Residence at Western University.
 She has published a few pieces in Occasus.
 She/they continuously expands her/their writing skills while helping other students expand their craft.
 Inspired by my peer, I approached Brooman to talk to her/their more about how she came to be the Writer in Residence and other questions about writing.

 BRIANNA BENTON: Why did you decide to pursue a Bachelor of Arts: Honors Specialization in English Language & Literature and Creative Writing?

 YDNEY BROOMAN: I originally thought that I was going to do my Undergraduate degree in English Literature & Criminology.
 I’ve been writing fiction and creating stories for as long as I’ve been speaking and interacting with the world around me, but I was afraid to go to school for Creative Writing for two reasons:

 I thought that learning creative writing in a standardized way would potentially dull my creativity.

 Though I’ve only ever wanted to be a Writer, I thought that taking Criminology would make it seem as though I was more traditionally "career oriented", as writing is often looked at as a hobby.

 I applied to the program at Western on a whim because I needed a third school, having never even heard of the program before.
 Even after I had accepted my offer of admission, I still knew very little about the program and what it entailed, but I knew that I was headed in the direction that I needed to be.